Lara Arruabarrena

 Lara Arruabarrena Vecino ([ˈlaɾa arwaβaˈrena βeˈθino]; born 20 March 1992) is a former professional tennis player from Spain.
 On 3 July 2017, she reached a career-high WTA singles ranking of 52, and her best doubles ranking is world No. 28, set on 22 February 2016.

+Over her career, she won two singles and eight doubles titles on the WTA Tour.
 Arruabarrena retired from professional tour in August 2022.

 Personal life and background

 Arruabarrena is coached by Andoni Vivanco.
 Her father, Juan, is a lithographer, and her mother, Blanca, is a nurse.
 She also has one younger sister.
 Arruabarrena started playing tennis at age eight when she took lessons with a friend for fun.
 She stated that her favourite surface is clay.
 When she was 15, she moved to Barcelona to train with Spanish Federation.
 Her tennis idol growing up was Justine Henin.

-Career highlights
+Career

-2007: ITF Circuit debut

-Arruabarrena made her debut appearance at the ITF Circuit at Les Francqueses del Valles, France, where she lost in first round against her compatriot Lucia Cervera-Vazquez, in straight-sets.
+Arruabarrena made her debut appearance on the ITF Circuit at Les Francqueses del Valles, France, where she lost in first round against her compatriot Lucia Cervera-Vazquez, in straight-sets.